Non Convertible Debentures (NCD): Meaning, Taxation, Interest Rate, Example

 Good Returns:

-NCDs usually offer annual interest between 7% and 10%, which is higher than most bank FDs.
+NCDs usually offer annual interest rates of 7% to 10%, which is higher than most bank FDs.
 That extra yield can appeal to investors who want steady returns without too much uncertainty.
 It’s a way to earn more without diving into high-risk investments.

 Regular Income: